szkkng/kengo-dev/posts/stranular-quick-reference.md

 ![glue-marker.png](/images/stranular/glue-marker.png)

-- the centre point of the crossfade between the freeze off and on
+- the centre point of the crossfade that is applied when the freeze is switched from on to off

 &nbs;